Braasileiro/PDRPC/README.md

 If the mod replaces an official song (same id), the mod will still display the official song data.

-Feel free to edit or add entries in the **"database.json"**.
-That way you can add new songs to the database (from custom song mods, for example) or edit existing official ones.
-Just keep the same pattern in the entries you add or edit.

 By default, information is being displayed in English.
 In the future I plan to add a way to configure the locale (English or Japanese) and display the current difficulty of the song.

 # Installation